-The MōDALA Collection includes two Tibetan rugs; MōDALA Vidhi and MōDALA Thangka, that have modular, detachable sections (with the largest pieces under 1.5m) that users can move into different combinations to suit multiple spaces and interior styles.
-MōDALA rugs are designed to grow and adapt to the natural movement of daily life and users are meant to build on them, adding extra modules, over time.
-They are a statement on the importance of investing in design that can survive in the wilderness of disposable culture, and we put them out into the world to encourage active and versatile ownership.
+The MōDALA Collection includes two Tibetan rugs; MōDALA Vidhi and MōDALA Thangka, that have modular, detachable sections (with the largest pieces under 1.5m) that you can move into different combinations to suit multiple spaces and interior styles.
+MōDALA rugs are designed to grow and adapt to the natural movement of your daily life and you are meant to build on them, adding extra modules, over time.
+They are a statement on the importance of investing in design that can survive in the wilderness of disposable culture, and we put them out into the world to encourage active, creative and versatile ownership.

 Titled ‘MōDALA’ (Nepali for Modular) the collection is made solely from natural Himalayan fibres and is handcrafted by skilled artisans in Nepal.
-We wanted to use our personal experiences to create the collection, to visually reflect our values through the use of native fibres and adaptable design.
-It was important for us to harness our creativity to innovate and experiment with explorative fibre applications, technologies and design methodologies.
-For example, to cut down on waste, both rugs are created as whole pieces and are then cut and bound into individual pieces.
+We wanted to use our personal experiences in Nepal to create a collection that holistically reflected our values through the use of native fibres and adaptable, stand-alone design.
+It was important to us to innovate and experiment with explorative fibre applications, technologies and design methodologies.
+For example, to reduce waste, both rugs are created as whole pieces and are then cut and bound into individual pieces.

 MōDALA Vidhi harnesses the natural versatility of Tibetan wool and vibrant colour palettes to playfully reflect the contrast of moving Nepalese skies on domed, citrus landscapes.
-Nepali for method, Vidhi vivaciously experiments with the traditions of hand knotting, creating a tactile underfoot feeling through unique yarn applications and colour abstraction.
-Visit the design >
+Nepali for method, Vidhi vivaciously experiments with the traditions of hand-knotting, creating a tactile underfoot feeling through unique yarn applications and abstract colour.
+See the design >